 So how did her tryst with Isha begin?
 “My son was a volunteer here, twenty years ago.
 At the time, there weren’t too many people to cook, so he asked if I could come and make food.
 I said yes, and I’ve been here ever since.
 I came when I was 62,” Paati says.

 “Sometimes when I look at the Ashram, I wonder how it actually grew so quickly.
 When I came, we didn’t even have a place to take a bath.
 Now, we have such well maintained bathrooms, and so many of them, besides the Chandrakund and the Suryakund.
 Back then, we had a few knives to cut fruit and vegetables, now we have machines and equipment and a big cutting area.
 The growth is astounding!”

 Isha has indeed grown a lot since Paati cooked for a handful of participants in 1994.
 The Biksha Hall today feeds an average of 2000 people every meal, and this Mahalaya Amavasya, 20 years after Saraswati Paati first prepared food, Isha Biksha was launched.

-Isha Biksha allows a donor to make a one-time contribution to offer food once a year for the next 20 years.
-We acknowledge such donors on a special occasion of their choice annually, with a Sadhguru Blessing card and other compliments for the next 20 years.
+Isha Biksha allows a donor to make a one-time contribution to offer food once a year for the next 21 years.
+You will also receive a blessing from Sadhguru every year on the occasion of your choice.

 The project was launched in the midst of the Mahalaya Amavasya program at the Adiyogi Alayam, and it was only appropriate that Saraswati Paati unveiled the banner, amidst applause and celebration!